mienaikoe/ziyu/Chapters/thimlu-found-at-observatory.md

 "The data...," he tried to recover his words, tossed about him, "I-I wanted to be sure-"

 "Linyu," Pomri stopped him with an arm.
-"Thimlu is a loyal servant of Heiko.
+"Jesse is a loyal servant of Heiko.
 He did his best with what he had."

 He looked at me with guilt in his eyes, as if he was already acutely aware of his error.
 But I needed him to know where I stood.